YaelDillies/LeanCamCombi/docs/index.md

 ### The target

-The formal system which we are using as a target is [Lean 4](https://github.com/leanprover/lean4).
+The formal system which we are using as a target is [Lean 4](https://lean-lang.org).
 Lean is a dependently typed theorem prover and programming language based on the Calculus of Inductive Constructions.
 It is being developed at AWS and Microsoft Research by Leonardo de Moura and his team.

-Our project is backed by [mathlib](https://github.com/leanprover-community/mathlib4), the major classical maths library written in Lean 4.
+Our project is backed by [mathlib](https://leanprover-community.github.io), the major classical maths library written in Lean 4.

 ## Content

-The project contains
+The Lean code is located within the `LeanCamCombi` folder.
+Within it, one can find:

-* **Prerequisites** to be upstreamed to mathlib: Lemmas that belong in existing mathlib files and background theories.
-Those are located in the `Mathlib` subfolder.
+* One subfolder for each course, containing **formal lecture transcripts** in the files named `Lecture1`, `Lecture2`, etc... and **formal example sheet translations** in the files named `ExampleSheet1`, `ExampleSheet2`, etc...
+We follow the mathlib philosophy of aiming for the most general result within reach.
+This means that not all proofs follow the lecture notes, and might instead derive a result proved in the lectures from a general theorem.
+Those general theorems and prerequisite lemmas are proved in other folders.
+Read below.
-* **Formal translations of example sheets**: Every course in Cambridge comes with 3 or 4 "example sheets", which are lists of questions/exercises/problems for the students to solve.
-Those are located in the `ExampleSheets` subfolder.
+* A `Mathlib` subfolder for the **prerequisites** to be upstreamed to mathlib.
+Lemmas that belong in an existing mathlib file `Mathlib.X` will be located in `LeanCamCombi.Mathlib.X`.
+We aim to preserve the property that `LeanCamCombi.Mathlib.X` only imports `Mathlib.X` and files of the form `LeanCamCombi.Mathlib.Y` where `Mathlib.X` (transitively) imports `Mathlib.Y`.
+Prerequisites that do not belong in any existing mathlib file are placed in subtheory folders.
+See below.
-* **Theory developments**: Formalisation of the courses per se.
-The mathlib philosophy of proving the most general result accessible applies here as well.
-This means that not all proofs follow the lecture notes, and might instead derive a result from the lectures from a more general theorem.
-Those make up the other subfolders and standalone lemmas.
+* One folder for each **theory development**.
+The formal lecture transcripts only contain what was stated in the lectures, but sometimes it makes sense for a theory to be developed as a whole before being incorporated by the prerequisites or imported in the formal lecture transcripts.
-* **Archived results**: It sometimes happens in mathlib that a long argument gets replaced by a shorter one, with a different proof.
+* An `Archive` subfolder for **archived results**.
+It sometimes happens in mathlib that a long argument gets replaced by a shorter one, with a different proof.
 When the long argument was proved in a lecture, we salvage it to `LeanCamCombi` for conservation purposes.
-There is currently no archived result.

 ### Content under development